Gilgahex/gilgahex.github.io/_posts/2019/2019-05-04-Biocomputing.md

 A few examples given in [Christian’s Google Talk](https://www.youtube.com/watch?v=8X69_42Mj-g) are

-- General Purpose Antimicrobials,
+- General Purpose Antimicrobials
-  Long Term Molecular Sensors
+- Long Term Molecular Sensors
-  Water Purification
+- Water Purification

 Their work reaches more into the realm of molecular engineering, and takes a more structural engineering approach to the problem of creating new therapeutics.